yike5460/shortvideo-online/README.md

 ## TODO
 Backend:
-- [ ] Add video deletion using /videos/{videoId} DELETE
 - [ ] Add index deletion using /indexes/{indexId} DELETE
-- [ ] Add video update using /videos/{videoId} PUT

 Frontend:
-- [ ] Add vertical symbol ... in video card to indicate more details with a dropdown menu to show video details, delete, reprocess
 - [ ] Integrate actual query data to display the search result in the video bar under "View by Video" mode, refer to the README.md in the frontend folder
+- [ ] View Details in the video card is not displaying the correct video detail but playing the video, need to fix it
+- [ ] Remove the Reprocess button for now